duanbiao2000/obsidianDoc/Omnivore/2024-06-12/一位编码员思考工艺的衰落-纽约客 --- A Coder Considers the Waning Days of the Craft - The New Yorker.md

 [Read on Omnivore](https://omnivore.app/me/a-coder-considers-the-waning-days-of-the-craft-the-new-yorker-1900ac3639c)
 [Read Original](https://www.newyorker.com/magazine/2023/11/20/a-coder-considers-the-waning-days-of-the-craft)

+## Highlights

+> <mark class="omni omni-yellow">themselves.
+We were to think of these advances as a tide coming in, nipping at our bare feet.</mark> [⤴️](https://omnivore.app/me/a-coder-considers-the-waning-days-of-the-craft-the-new-yorker-1900ac3639c#92d4d666-9105-408f-93ba-cacca39da43c)  ^92d4d666

 ---
 # 一位编码员思考工艺的衰落|纽约客 --- A Coder Considers the Waning Days of the Craft | The New Yorker